 Celebrating the annual challenge between Great Britain and Ireland for Festival winners

-To celebrate this rivalry, the competition between the two countries is officially titled The Paddy Power Prestbury Cup.
+To celebrate this rivalry, the competition between the two countries is officially titled The Pertemps Prestbury Cup.

-The Paddy Power Prestbury Cup runs from the first race of the four-day meeting, the Supreme Novices’ Hurdle, on the Tuesday of The Festival™ presented by Magners until either country has 14 winners or more.
+The Prestbury Cup runs from the first race of the four-day meeting from the first race on Day One through until either country has 14 winners or more.

-There are a total of 28 races during The Festival.
+There are a total of 28 races during The Festival™.